THE TIKKUN PATH™ MANIFESTO

 The first call was not “I want to be a doctor.”

 It was thirty years ago.
-I was a mechanical engineer in San Diego, working on underwater robotic vehicles, and I started studying Tai Chi because it looked cool and strangely familiar.
+I was a mechanical engineer in San Diego, working on underwater robotic vehicles, and I started studying Tai Chi because it looked so graceful and strangely familiar.
 I used to dream I was some kind of monk in the mountains.

 Then something happened: one day my hands and my whole body started tingling, like a new kind of aliveness turned on.
 A classmate who was an acupuncturist looked at me and said, “Oh my gosh, look at your hands.
 They’re full of energy.